ruthlessrebekah/se_project_todo-app/README.md

 Key technical features:

 - Custom `Todo` class for todo item management
+- `Section` class for rendering and managing lists of todos
+- `Popup` and `PopupWithForm` classes for modal management and form handling
+- `TodoCounter` class for tracking and displaying completed/total tasks
 - `FormValidator` class for form input validation
 - Modular code structure with separate component files
 - Event delegation for efficient event handling